-- Continuing efforts are underway (i) to develop relationships with new physicians and to educate existing physicians regarding the benefits of the improved quality measures and standardized processes NSLIJ HCI has put in place; (ii) to reach out to the Five Towns and Queens communities (particularly southeast Queens); (iii) to decrease Franklin's reliance on outside (agency) staff through the hiring of permanent staff, where appropriate; (iv) to enhance training and competency of staff; (v) to improve overall patient satisfaction; and (vi) to develop new programs to better meet the needs of the community. - Franklin is pursuing enhanced financial accountability at the departmental level and improved operational efficiencies in core business processes, such as patient registration/financial screening, charge capture, professional billing and human resources (payroll, position control, employee transactions, and labor management). - Franklin is further developing a patient care system to maximize quality and reduce excess patient days.
-This is expected to be accomplished by multidisciplinary patient care rounds and a comprehensive utilization management plan focused on implementing a caremap methodology and reducing third party denials. - Franklin's management has dedicated their focus towards providing programs and services that best meet the needs of the community.
-Programs such as Geriatric Medicine, Orthopedics, Spine, and Pain Management have been added and enhanced while programs such as Obstetrics and Pediatric have been directed to other NSLIJ HCI hospitals.
-Franklin hired in 2006 a new orthopedic surgical group with a large successful practice in the greater New York area.
-Franklin also opened in August 2006 a state-of-the-art wound care center.
+- Efforts continue: (i) to develop relationships with new physicians and to educate existing physicians regarding the benefits of the improved quality measures and standardized processes the NSLIJ System has put in place; (ii) to reach out to Queens communities (particularly southeast Queens); (iii) to enhance training and competency of staff; (iv) to improve overall patient satisfaction; and (v) to develop new programs to better meet the needs of the community. - Franklin's management has dedicated their focus towards providing programs and services that best meet the needs of the community such as Geriatric Medicine, Orthopedics, Spine, Joint Replacement, Pain Management and a state-of-the-art Wound Care/Hyperbaric Center.
+Programs such as Obstetrics and Pediatrics have been directed to other NSLIJ System hospitals. - Franklin has been designated by the NYSDOH as a Stroke Center.